why Mattel Inc. [MAT] is a Good Choice for Investors After New Price Target of $31.50

 How has MAT stock performed recently?

-Mattel Inc. [MAT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.95.
-With this latest performance, MAT shares dropped by -16.48% in over the last four-week period, additionally sinking by -19.46% over the last 6 months – not to mention a drop of -3.60% in the past year of trading.
+Mattel Inc. [MAT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.18.
+With this latest performance, MAT shares dropped by -11.05% in over the last four-week period, additionally sinking by -14.72% over the last 6 months – not to mention a rise of 7.03% in the past year of trading.

 Mattel Inc. [MAT]: Deeper insight into the fundamentals